Jason Talbot: Dunfermline Athletic

 Talbot signed a one-year contract with League One side Dunfermline Athletic in June 2015, becoming the first signing of new manager Allan Johnston.
 He helped the "Pars" to win promotion as divisional champions in the 2015–16 season.
 He signed a new contract in April 2016.
 On 27 August 2016, he was sent off for a two-footed tackle on Kyle Jacobs during a 1–0 defeat to Queen of the South at East End Park.
 Speaking in December, he said the club were targeting a fourth-place finish.
 He scored one goal in 38 games throughout the 2016–17 campaign as they fell one place behind this target after finishing four points below Greenock Morton.
 He played 31 matches as Athletic reached the play-offs with a fifth-place finish in the 2017–18 season, though was an unused substitute in the quarter-final second leg defeat to Dundee United.
 He was named as the club's Player of the Month for both October and November.
 He credited his good form to hard work in pre-season.
 Talbot left Dunfermline in June 2018 following the end of his contract.

 Cowdenbeath

-On 4 July 2018, Talbot signed with Scottish League Two club Cowdenbeath after impressing manager Gary Bollan over the course of two trial games, thus joining one of Dunfermline's Fife derby rivals.
+On 4 July 2018, Talbot signed with Scottish League Two club Cowdenbeath after impressing manager Gary Bollan throughout two trial games, thus joining one of Dunfermline's Fife derby rivals.
 On 22 December, he was sent off during a 2–0 defeat to Edinburgh City at Central Park.
 He ended the 2018–19 season with 16 appearances to his name as the "Blue Brazil" posted a sixth-place finish.